netsec-ethz/rains/DDoS-attacks.md

 ### Network exhaustion attack

-Attack 12: An attacker having authority over a zone can push a message containing a large zone to his target rains server (it is not necessary to sign the contained assertions).
+Attack 12: An attacker can push a message containing a large zone to his target RAINS server (it is not necessary to sign the contained assertions).
 The attacker then issues many queries for a non-existent name of this zone to the target server.
-As the target server does not have signed shards, it has to reply with the large zone file.
+As the target server does not have signed shards, it has to reply with the large zone section.
 This attack will use up a large fraction of the server's network capabilities.
 TODO make some calculation how many queries are necessary to saturate server components.

 Defense: A monitoring service can mark zones with unsigned content as potentially malicious and count how many times a query is answered with a zone.
 After a certain amount of such answers the operator of the server might blacklist the zone or contact the authorities of such a zone and ask them to publish shorter shards as well.
-As an alternative, A server could decide to never answers with a zone.
+As an alternative, a server could decide to never answers with a zone.

 Attack 13: This attack is similar to Attack 1 but the target is not the server